Loading Events

 $5 Members | $16 Adults (Non-Members) $12 Seniors | Free for Students, Children

-As part of a series of conversations recognizing the Parrish Art Museum’s rich history as a leading East End arts institution, former Robert Lehman Curator Donna de Salvo will discuss her landmark exhibition from 1992, A Museum Looks at Itself, which excavated the history of the Parrish and made it the subject of the exhibition Mapping Past and Present at the Parrish Art Museum, 1897-1992.
-Presented at the Parrish’s former home on Jobs Lane, the exhibition surveyed the Museum’s early beginnings as the Art Gallery of Southampton, and the Eurocentrism and politics of its founder, Samuel Longstreth Parrish, through to its turn towards American art.
-Parrish envisioned his museum as a “mini-Metropolitan Museum,” replete with Venetian panel paintings, plaster casts, and busts of the Roman Caesars).
-After his death, and under the leadership of Rebecca Bolling Littlejohn, the Museum’s subsequent decades focused on American art, privileging figuration over abstraction.
+As part of a series of conversations recognizing the Museum’s rich history as a leading East End arts institution, former Robert Lehman Curator Donna de Salvo will discuss its early years through the lens of her landmark 1992 exhibition, A Museum Looks at Itself, Mapping Past and Present at the Parrish Art Museum, 1897-1992.
+Presented at the Parrish’s original home on Jobs Lane, the exhibition surveyed the Museum’s beginnings as the Art Gallery of Southampton and the Eurocentrism and politics of its founder, Samuel Longstreth Parrish, who envisioned his museum as a “mini-Metropolitan Museum,” replete with Venetian panel paintings, plaster casts, and busts of the Roman Caesars.
+The exhibition extended into the decades of leadership by Rebecca Bolling Littlejohn who, after Parrish’s death, focused the collection on American art.

-Writing in 1992 in Art in America, art historian Kenneth E. Silver noted, “As staged by curator Donna De Salvo with contributions by artists Fred Wilson and Judith Barry, the exhibition explored issues involving esthetic choice and period taste, notions of art-historical authenticity and America’s onetime cultural inferiority complex as well as questions of class consciousness and racism.
+Writing of De Salvo’s exhibition in a 1992 story in Art in America, art historian Kenneth E. Silver noted, “As staged by curator Donna De Salvo with contributions by artists Fred Wilson and Judith Barry, the exhibition explored issues involving esthetic choice and period taste, notions of art-historical authenticity and America’s onetime cultural inferiority complex as well as questions of class consciousness and racism.
 Not bad for a provincial museum.”

 Donna De Salvo is a curator, writer, and consultant who has worked with numerous national and international artists and museum collections.
 De Salvo is currently Senior Adjunct Curator, Special Projects, Dia Art Foundation, held several positions at the Whitney Museum of American Art, becoming its first Chief Curator and Deputy Director for Programs where she oversaw the museum’s curatorial department and program of exhibitions and acquisitions.
 Known for her thematic exhibitions, such as Open Systems: Rethinking Art c.
 1970 (Tate Modern) and Hand-Painted Pop: American Art in Transition (1955-1962) (LAMoCA).
 De Salvo has also organized exhibitions or commissioned the work of Barbara Bloom, John Chamberlain, Roni Horn, Anish Kapoor, Barbara Kruger, Steve McQueen, Barnett Newman, Hélio Oiticica, Ed Ruscha, Cy Twombly, Lawrence Weiner, and Joe Zucker, amongst many others.
 De Salvo has held curatorial positions at Tate Modern, London; the Wexner Center in Columbus, Ohio; Dia Art Foundation, in New York; and the Andy Warhol Museum in Pittsburgh.
 In the 1990s, she was the Robert Lehman Curator at the Parrish Art Museum, where she organized numerous exhibitions, including an installation on Job’s Lane of the work of Maren Hassinger.